 Oops, do I make too many taco dishes?

 Okay really, I’m sorry if you’re not as into tacos as I am, but I just can’t help it.
-Today I was craving the classic American style taco with seasoned ground beef, cheese, iceberg lettuce, and a crunchy corn shell.
-I changed up the presentation by layering all of the ingredients into one Taco Salad Skillet.
-Not only did this cut down on the number of dishes that I had to wash, but it made the presentation a little more fun, which is always nice when you’re tired of your “same-ole, same-ole” weeknight dinners.
+Today I was craving the classic American style taco salad with seasoned ground beef, cheese, iceberg lettuce, and a crunchy corn chips.
+I changed up the presentation by layering all of the ingredients right into the skillet used to cook the ground beef, making it a Taco Salad Skillet.
+Not only did this cut down on the number of dishes that I had to wash, but it made the presentation a little more fun, which is always nice when you’re in a weeknight dinner rut.

 Taco Salad Skillet